 Quantitative Research

-Quantitative researcher focused on systematic trading, market intelligence, and risk-aware portfolio construction
+Quantitative researcher focused on systematic trading, market intelligence, and applied financial research

-I build research-to-execution pipelines across signal generation, backtesting, risk control, and monitoring, with experience spanning crypto, equities, market microstructure, and NLP-driven trading research.
+I build research-to-execution pipelines across signal generation, backtesting, risk management, and monitoring — with experience spanning crypto, U.S. equities, derivatives, and NLP-driven trading research.

 Focus Areas